 Before exploring the major retail sales events, let’s explain some prep work that all Amazon sellers must complete.
 Following these Amazon guidelines and selling requirements will ensure that you make the most of significant retail days.

 Here’s what you should focus on if you want to make massive profits from your Amazon sales channel.

 Stay Aware of Key Amazon Performance Metrics Before, During, and After Holiday Sales

-Every Amazon seller should be aware of the metrics that matter most for their sales channel.
-It’s essential to stay on top of these key performance indicators (KPIs) to keep your business growing and to thrive during periods when customers are shopping more than usual.
+Every Amazon seller should know the metrics that matter most for their sales channel.
+It’s essential to stay on top of these key performance indicators (KPIs) to keep your business growing and thriving during periods when customers are shopping more than usual.

-All the standard metrics matter for your Amazon business, such as keeping your late shipping rate low, canceling as few orders as you can, and delivering on time.
-Here’s a simple table that describes the requirements standard and Premium Shipping sellers should meet before holiday sales:
+All the standard metrics matter for your Amazon business, such as keeping your late shipping rate low, canceling as few orders as possible, and delivering on time.
+Here’s a simple table that describes the requirements standard that Premium Shipping sellers should meet before holiday sales: